University of Salford: Major investment projects

 In summer 2013 construction work started on the £55 million New Adelphi building.
 The building opened in September 2016 and houses music, performance, art, design and architecture students.
 Facilities include a 350 capacity theatre with flexible seating to suit a range of events, 140sqm studio theatre, 2 large TV acting studios, 36 dedicated rehearsal rooms, 6 industry-standard recording studios, 12 amplified performance spaces (music ensemble rooms), 2 dance studios, 3 floors of dedicated wood, metal, textiles, print and plastics workshops, 7 photographic studios, 14 instrumental tuition rooms, a double-height 100 sq m band-room/live room and a suite of flexible performance and studio spaces.
 It also features a small gallery space.

 An extension to the existing Newton Building, which houses the School of Computing, Science and Engineering, was awarded planning permission in May 2016.
 The £16 million project, known as the Engineering Showcase, was due to feature exhibition space to display engineering solutions, research/demonstration spaces, open-plan collaborative learning spaces, informal and formal presentation spaces, a café and 'maker-space'.
 Plans for the extension were put on hold in favour of a wider campus redesign, with the possibility of a brand new building to house teaching and laboratory facilities for a range of disciplines in Science, Engineering and Environment.
 An autonomous vehicle research centre was built in place of the proposed extension.

-In July 2020 work started on a £65 million new engineering building.
+In July 2020 work started on a £65 million new science, engineering & environment building.
 The four-storey, 15,550 square metre building opened in September 2022 and is designed to facilitate students, academics and industry partners working together on cutting edge industry facing project.

 Library

 The Library was opened in 1971 by Prince Philip, the then chancellor of the university.
 It was renamed the Clifford Whitworth Library in 1984 following the death of the university's first vice-chancellor, Clifford Whitworth.
 A two-storey extension was added to the left of the building in the 1990s and was further extended in the 2000s into the top floor of Lady Hale Building via a link bridge.
-Between 2016 and 2018 the Clifford Whitworth Library went under a major £6.2 million refurbishment.
+Between 2016 and 2018 the Clifford Whitworth Library underwent a major £6.2 million refurbishment.